 If you had to rely on one zero, what would it be?

-That’s a pretty tight zero.
-Is it too tight?
-We can almost hit small game with that zero, but is a defensive rifle set up for small game or human sized targets?
-What’s the smallest point we might aim at on a human target?
-Let’s start by expanding upon why we want to ditch the 50/200 zero mantra and see how things go with a 4 inch diameter MPBR:
+Let’s start by expanding upon why we want to ditch the 50/200 zero mantra and see how things go with a 3 inch diameter MPBR:

 Point.
 Click.
 Hit.

-If the target is inside our zone… we want the rifle to be a simple point and click interface.
+If the target is inside our point-blank range… we want the rifle to be a simple “point and click” interface.
 Bam.
 Hit.
 We want the highest probability of hitting a head, torso, or half exposed limb.
 Point.
 Click.
 Hit.
-We want to maximize hang time to increase the probability our bullet will hit the target at unknown distances.
+We want to maximize bullet “hang time” to increase the probability our projectile will hit the target at unknown distances.
 Click.
 Boom.
 Hit.
-So why not 4.5 inches up and down if the average head is 9 inches tall?
-Why not a 3.5 inch zero for a 7 inch diameter vital zone?
-It all depends on your expectations of precision and how accurately and repeatably you can hold your rifle on the center of your intended target.
+So why not 4.5 inches up and down if the average head is 9 inches tall for an MPBR of 349 yards!?
+Why not a 3.5 inch zero for a 7-inch diameter vital zone!?
+Sure, you can do that.
+It’s all up to you and it all depends on your expectations of precision vs the diameter of the target.

 Goal: increase the probability that the projectile will intersect the target *without* calculations.